Khargone district: History

 In ancient times, the Haihayas of Mahishmati (present-day Maheshwar) ruled the region.
-In the early medieval ages, the area was under the Paramaras of Malwa and the Ahirs of Asirgarh.
+In the early medieval ages, the area was under the Paramaras of Malwa and the rulers of Asirgarh.
 In the late medieval ages, the area was under the Malwa Sultanate of Mandu.

 In 1531, Gujarat sultan Bahadur Shah brought this area under his control.
 In 1562, Akbar annexed this territory along with the whole Malwa to Mughal empire.
 In 1740, Marathas under the Peshwa brought the area under their control.
-In 1778, the Peshwa distributed this territory to the Maratha rulers: Holkars of Indore, Sindhias of Gwalior, and Ponwars of Dhar.
+In 1778, the Peshwa distributed this territory to the Maratha rulers: Holkars of Indore, Shinde (Scindia) of Gwalior, and Ponwars of Dhar.

 After the independence and merging of the Princely states into the Union of India in 1948, this territory became West Nimar district of Madhya Bharat.
 Khargone district had been part of the Nerbudda (Narmada) Division of the Central Provinces and Berar, which became the state of Madhya Bharat (later Madhya Pradesh) after India's independence in 1947.
 On 1 November 1956, this district became part of the newly formed state of Madhya Pradesh.
 On 25 May 1998, West Nimar district was bifurcated into two districts: Khargone and Barwani.